How to Avoid These Common Spring Gardening Problems

 Provide the Right Growing Environment and Nutrition

 Provide the right growing environment and nutrition for your seedlings to thrive.
-Start them off by pre-sprouting as mentioned previously and place them inside a good-quality growing environment with a grow kit.
+Start them off by pre-sprouting as mentioned previously, and place them inside a good-quality growing environment with a grow kit.
 Grow kits offer heating mats and grow lights to help seedlings grow strong and healthy.

 Provide the Correct Amount of Water By Bottom-Watering Your Seedlings

-You can bottom-water your seedlings by placing the growing cell trays with draining holes in another tray without draining holes that hold the water.
+You can bottom-water your seedlings by placing the growing cell trays with draining holes in another tray without draining holes that holds the water.
 The seedlings will soak up the water that they need from the bottom rather than from the top.

 • Watch for signs of stressed-out seedlings.